 COBRA general notice

 Your general health plan must give each employee and their spouse a notice of their COBRA rights within the first 90 days of coverage.
 Include these details in the general notice:

-- Contact information of someone the employee can speak to for more information on COBRA
+- The contact information of someone the employee can speak to for more information on COBRA

-- A general description of COBRA coverage under the general plan
+- A general description of COBRA coverage under the plan

 - A description of what qualified beneficiaries must do to notify the plan of qualifying events

 - A statement that the general notice does not fully describe COBRA or the general plan